Protection Against Incidences of Serious Cardiovascular Events Study

 Clinical Project Manager: Pushparaj Velayudham (AKTN)

-Clinical Research Associate: Ruth Stastny (AKTN)
+Clinical Research Associate: Ruth Campbell (AKTN)

 Trial Number: AKTN 15.03